wallarm/product-documentation/docs/latest/installation/nginx-native-node-internals.md

 The native node does not rely on NGINX.
 It was developed for environments where NGINX is not required or where a more lightweight and platform-agnostic solution is preferred.

-The following artifacts are available for deploying the NGINX node:
+The following artifacts are available for deploying the native node:

 * [All-in-one installer](native-node/all-in-one.md)
 * [Helm chart](native-node/helm-chart.md)